Large Ensemble Works

 Choir and Orchestra

-I arranged this from an earlier setting of Psalm 29 at the request of Stephen Sachs and Christopher Shelt, who premiered it in a joint concert by the Belhaven University Concert Choir and Orchestra. “
+I adapted this from my previous setting of Psalm 29 at the request of Stephen Sachs and Christopher Shelt, who premiered it in a joint concert by the Belhaven University Concert Choir and Orchestra.

 The Landing